msf4-0/ERPNext-Frepple-Integration/README.md

 > Checkbox.
 Tick it to turn on the automatic status syncing for sales order, work order, purchase order status and bin (stock) amount update.

 - Secret key:
 > Key is required for iframe embedded to render the Frepple page.
 Can be found under `etc/frepple/djangosettings.py` file.
-Check wiki to know more.

 ## Contributors